Metapalms/Duane-s-Final-App-CIS-277/index.md

 Just a simple coinflip game that I wanted to do before it was an assigment.
 I am not sure but I planned on putting it into the TicTacToe against a bot to decide who woudl go first.

-### TicTacToe

-!image(ticTacToe)

-Again just a simple ticTacToe game with 2 players.
-You put the number in the box that you would like to mark

 ### TicTacToe w/ Bot